Complain to your energy supplier

 Get help with your complaint

-You can get advice from the Citizens Advice consumer helpline about how to complain to your supplier.
+You can get impartial advice from the Citizens Advice consumer helpline before you make your complaint and while your supplier is dealing with it.
 You can contact the helpline by emailing, phoning or writing to them.

 You can also use the automated Resolver complaint service, which: